geshan/geshan.github.com/about/index.md

 ## Public Speaking

 I have given [talks](/blog/categories/talks/) at tech conferences in the Middle East, Europe, United States, and Australia in the past years on topics ranging from ChatOps, Continous delivery to Microservices and Serverless containers.
 You can see a neatly organized [table](https://github.com/geshan/public-speaking) as a GitHub repo.
-I have also spoken at various meetups.
+I have also spoken at various meetups too.

 ## Side Projects